-This inspection is to verify the ultimate location of relocated plant material, and should be done in conjunction with Planning Inspection.
+The final inspection is to verify the ultimate location of relocated plant material, and should be done in conjunction with City Inspection.
 To receive the Certificate of Occupancy, call 480-312-5750, or call the automated scheduling system, at 480-312-5796 and provide the corresponding permit number.